The Utility Subsidy Program provides support to help people meet their essential household utility needs like water, gas and electricity.

 If you need assistance with your online application, please call 03 8327 7370 or email us.
 Our phone line operating hours are 10am to 4pm, Monday to Friday.
 Please do not send any documents via email.
-To protect everyone’s safety during COVID-19, please do not come to our Red Cross offices.

 You can also view a step-by-step guide for completing the online application.